Dornavineeth/UnlearningFactory/README.md

 ```
 - `experiment`: path to the Hydra config file [`configs/experiment/unlearn/muse/llama2.yaml`](configs/experiment/unlearn/muse/llama2.yaml) with default experimental settings for Llama2 MUSE unlearning, which are used to populate the Hydra config for this experimental run.
 These can be overriden (see next).
 - `data_split`: overrides the dataset split to use the MUSE News dataset.
 Check the [experiment config](configs/experiment/unlearn/muse/llama2.yaml) to see how this argument is used.
-- `trainer`: overrides the unlearning algorithm to use the HuggingFace Trainer from [`src/trainer/unlearn/grad_ascent.py`](src/trainer/unlearn/grad_ascent.py). `trainer.args.num_train_epochs=10` overrides specific training arguments.
+- `trainer`: overrides the unlearning algorithm to use the Trainer defined in [`src/trainer/unlearn/grad_ascent.py`](src/trainer/unlearn/grad_ascent.py). `trainer.args.num_train_epochs=10` overrides a specific training argument.

+More documentation on unlearning algorithms: [`docs/unlearning.md`](docs/unlearning.md).

+### Run Evaluation

-2. **Run evaluation**: A example command for launching a TOFU evaluation process on a saved model checkpoint.
+An example command for launching a TOFU evaluation process:

 ```bash
 python src/eval.py --config-name=eval.yaml experiment=eval/tofu/llama2 \
   model.model_args.pretrained_model_name_or_path=<LOCAL_MODEL_PATH>
 ```

-- `experiment`: [`configs/experiment/eval/tofu/llama2.yaml`](configs/experiment/eval/tofu/llama2.yaml) is the experiment config.
+- `experiment`: [`configs/experiment/eval/tofu/llama2.yaml`](configs/experiment/eval/tofu/llama2.yaml) contains the experiment configuration.
-- `model.model_args.pretrained_model_name_or_path`: overrides the default experiment config to evaluate a model from a specific local path.
+- `model.model_args.pretrained_model_name_or_path`: overrides the default experiment config to evaluate model stored in a specific path.

-3. **Run finetuning**
+More documentation on evaluations: [`docs/evaluation.md`](docs/evaluation.md).

+### Run Finetuning

-We provide for simple LLM finetuning on datasets, which can be used to prepare models for a benchmark before unlearning.
-For example, to train a model on the TOFU dataset:
+To perform simple training of a model on the TOFU dataset:

 ```bash
 python src/train.py --config-name=finetune.yaml experiment=finetune/tofu/llama2_inst_full
 ```

-## Adding new components
+## How to Add New Components

-Adding a new component, such as a trainer (for finetuning or unlearning), evaluation metric, benchmark or dataset requires adding a new class, registering it to a name and creating a config with the name.
-This procedure is documented in the links below.
+Adding a new component (trainer, evaluation metric, benchmark, model, dataset) requires defining a new class, registering it, and creating a config.
+This procedure is documented below.

 | Tasks | Link |
 |-----------|------------------------------------------------|